LibbyHeeren/libbyheeren.github.io/index.md

 And, if you're interested, here's a little bit more [About Me](AboutMe.md)

-#### This portfolio is a work in progress and will be updated as more assignments are completed
+#### This portfolio is a work in progress and will be updated with personal projects

 [Data Manipulation using dplyr in R](https://libbyheeren.github.io/DataViz0/)